careyjames/dns-tool/docs/index.md

 # Introduction to DNS Tool

 DNS Tool is a command-line utility for checking critical DNS records like DMARC, SPF, DKIM, DNSSEC, and more.
-Ideal for IT professionals and security researchers, it helps strengthen email security, prevent BEC spoofing, and ensure best practices for DNS configurations.
+Ideal for IT professionals and security researchers, it helps strengthen DNS email security, prevent BEC spoofing, and ensure best practices for DNS configurations.

 ## Main Features